aspose-cells/Aspose.Cells-Doc-md/english/gocpp/developer-guide/shapes/finding-absolute-position-of-shape-inside-the-worksheet/_index.md

 {{% alert color="primary" %}}

 Sometimes, you need to know the absolute position of a shape in a worksheet.
 Aspose.Cells provides the [**Shape.GetLeftToCorner()**](https://reference.aspose.com/cells/go-cpp/shape/getlefttocorner/) and [**Shape.GetTopToCorner()**](https://reference.aspose.com/cells/cpp/aspose.cells.drawing/shape/gettoptocorner/) properties for this purpose.
-These properties return the absolute position of the shape inside the worksheet in pixels.
+These properties return the absolute position of the shape in the worksheet in pixels.

 {{% /alert %}}